Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Introduction

-Our work generalizes the result in \citep{shen22a}, where the authors consider the much simpler Fokker-Planck equation, an specific instance of our work (simply take $K \equiv 0$).
-Consequently, as a by-product, we improve the Wasserstein-type bound therein to the KL type bound, and remove the requirement of the complicated Sobolev norm in the definition of self-consistency therein. \citet{shen22a} further propose that the self-consistency of a PDE can be used to test the quality of an existing solution and to guide the design of some objective functions for a neural network parameterization of the PDE solution.
-Inspired by their work, we generalize their framework to the more complicated MVE and provide algorithms that can solve the MVE with singular Coulomb interaction and the 2D Navier-Stokes equation. \\ \textbf{Contributions} In summary, we propose a novel neural network (NN) based MVE solver by exploiting the stability property of the corresponding system via entropy dissipation, which admits rigorous theoretical guarantees even in the presence of singular interaction kernels.
-We elaborate the contributions of our work from theory, algorithm and empirical perspectives as follows. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item (Theory-wise) By studying the stability of the MVE with singular interaction kernels in the Coulomb case (\ref{eqn_coulomb_interaction}) and the 2D Navier-Stokes equation (the Biot-Savart case (\ref{eqn_nse})) via entropy dissipation, we establish the self-consistency of the MVE.
-Specifically, we design a potential function $R(f)$ of a hypothesis velocity $f$ such that $R(f)$ controls the KL divergence between the hypothesis solution $\rho_t^f$ (defined in \eqref{eqn_CE}) and the ground truth solution $\bar \rho_t$ for any time stamp within a given time interval $[0, T]$.
-A direct consequence of this result is that $\rho_t^f$ exactly recovers $\bar \rho_t$ in the KL sense given that $R(f) = 0$. \item (Algorithm-wise) When the hypothesis velocity field is parameterized by a neural network (NN), i.e. $f = f_\theta$ with $\theta$ being some finite-dimensional parameters, the self-consistency potential $R(f_\theta)$ can be used as the loss function of the neural network parameters $\theta$.
-We discuss in details on how an estimator of the gradient $\nabla_\theta R(f_\theta)$ can be computed, so that gradient-based optimizers can be utilized to train the NN.
-In particular, for the 2D Navier-Stokes equation (the Biot-Savart case (\ref{eqn_nse})), we show that the singularity in the gradient computation can be removed by exploiting an anti-derivative of the Biot-Savart kernel. \item (Empirical-wise) We compare the proposed approach, derived from our novel theoretical guarantees, with SOTA NN-based algorithms for solving MVE with the Coulomb interaction and the 2D Navier-Stokes equation (the Biot-Savart interaction).
+\textbf{Contributions.} In summary, we present a novel NN-based framework for solving the MVEs.
+Our method capitalizes on the entropy dissipation property of the underlying system, ensuring robust theoretical guarantees even when dealing with singular interaction kernels.
+We elaborate on the contributions of our work from theory, algorithm, and empirical perspectives as follows. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item (Theory-wise) By studying the stability of the MVEs with bounded interaction kernels or with singular interaction kernels in the Coulomb (\ref{eqn_coulomb_interaction}) and the Biot-Savart case (\ref{eqn_nse}) (the 2D NSE) via entropy dissipation, we establish the error estimation guarantee for the \EINN\ loss on these equations.
+Specifically, we design a potential function $R(f)$ of a hypothesis velocity $f$ such that $R(f)$ controls the KL divergence between the hypothesis solution $\rho_t^f$ (defined in equation (\ref{eqn_CE})) and the ground truth solution $\bar \rho_t$ for any time stamp within a given time interval $[0, T]$.
+A direct consequence of this result is that $R(f)$ can be used to assess the quality of a generic hypothesis solution to the above MVEs and $\rho_t^f$ exactly recovers $\bar \rho_t$ in the KL sense given that $R(f) = 0$. \item (Algorithm-wise) When the hypothesis velocity field is parameterized by an NN, i.e. $f = f_\theta$ with $\theta$ being some finite-dimensional parameters, the \EINN\ loss $R(f_\theta)$ can be used as the loss function of the NN parameters $\theta$.
+We discuss in detail how an estimator of the gradient $\nabla_\theta R(f_\theta)$ can be computed so that stochastic gradient-based optimizers can be utilized to train the NN.
+In particular, for the 2D NSE (the Biot-Savart case (\ref{eqn_nse})), we show that the singularity in the gradient computation can be removed by exploiting the anti-derivative of the Biot-Savart kernel. \item (Empirical-wise) We compare the proposed approach, derived from our novel theoretical guarantees, with SOTA NN-based algorithms for solving the MVE with the Coulomb interaction and the 2D NSE (the Biot-Savart interaction).
 We pick specific instances of the initial density $\bar \rho_0$, under which explicit solutions are known and can be used as the ground truth to test the quality of the hypothesis ones.
 Using NNs with the same complexity (depth, width, and structure), we observe that the proposed method significantly outperforms the included baselines. \end{enumerate}